 Day 8(Saturday) SHARM EL SHEIKH

 Breakfast and disembark in Sharm El Sheikh.
 Transfer to the hotel in Sharm .
-Free time to enjoy the local night life, shopping and clubbing.
+Free time to enjoy the local night life, shopping.
 Free day to eliminate de residual nitrogen.
-Night in the hotel with dinner (Lunch not included)
+Night in a hotel with dinner (Lunch not included)

 Day 9 (Sunday) SHARM EL SHEIKH